Master of Public Health Program (MPH)

 MPH 551.
 Epidemiology.
 3 Credits.

 This course introduces the basic epidemiologic concepts used to study health and disease in populations including measurement, study design, and related statistical tests.
 Observational and experimental epidemiologic studies are described and their advantages and disadvantages compared.
 The course provides an overview of the major causes of morbidity and mortality in populations.
 Ethical issues related to epidemiology are discussed.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 MPH 554.
 Continuous Quality Improvement for Health Care Organizations.
 3 Credits.